grafana/grafana/docs/sources/administration/plugin-management/index.md

 ## Data source plugins

-Data source plugins add support for new databases, such as [Google BigQuery](/grafana/plugins/grafana-bigquery-datasource).
+Data source plugins add support for new databases, such as [Google BigQuery](/grafana/plugins/grafana-bigquery-datasource), [Zendesk](https://grafana.com/grafana/plugins/gabrielthomasjacobs-zendesk-datasource/) and [NetData](https://grafana.com/grafana/plugins/netdatacloud-netdata-datasource/) Data source plugins.

 Data source plugins communicate with external sources of data and return the data in a format that Grafana understands.
 By adding a data source plugin, you can immediately use the data in any of your existing dashboards.

-Use data source plugins when you want to import data from external systems.
+Use data source plugins when you want to import data from external or 3rd party systems.

 ## App plugins

-Applications, or _app plugins_, bundle data sources and panels to provide a cohesive experience, such as the [Zabbix](/grafana/plugins/alexanderzobnin-zabbix-app) app.
+Applications, or _app plugins_, bundle data sources and panels to provide a cohesive experience, such as the [Zabbix](/grafana/plugins/alexanderzobnin-zabbix-app), [Performance Co-Pilot](https://grafana.com/grafana/plugins/performancecopilot-pcp-app/) and [cPacket Utility Bundle](https://grafana.com/grafana/plugins/cpacket-cclearutilitybundle-app/) apps.

 Apps can also add custom pages for things like control panels.